CatherineRodriquez04/data_park/README.md

 ## Setting Up mySQL in Visual Studio Code (ensure proper extensions are installed):
 1. In Terminal: mysql -u root -p
 2. Enter your localhost password
+3. USE am_park;
-3. SELECT * FROM (choose any table name to ensure the database was filled properly from your workbench)
+4. SELECT * FROM (choose any table name to ensure the database was filled properly from your workbench)

+## Run Test Queries:
+1. Ensure the setup for mySQL in Visual Studio Code is complete (should see 'Database changed')
+2. SOURCE test_queries.sql;

 ## Frontend:
 1. cd frontend